Who is USCB America?

 Should I contact or pay USCB America?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like USCB America for millions of clients nationwide.
+The most effective way to deal with USCB America is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like USCB America on behalf of their clients.

 Will USCB America sue me or garnish my wages?